contensis/docs-management-dotnet/model/node-methods.md

 try
 {
-    // Get the child nodes for the node. var childNodes = node.Children();
+    // Get the child nodes in the order specified for french. var childNodes = node.Children("fr-FR");

     foreach(var child in childNodes)
     {